 Costs may be directly charged to a sponsored award only when the cost is allowable, allocable, and reasonable to the award.
-The responsibility for cash management is shared by the Director or Coordinator and the Vice President of Administration or the Director or Coordinator and the Vice President of Administration or the Director or Coordinator and the Vice President of Administration's designee(s).
+The responsibility for cash management is shared by the Director or Coordinator and the Vice President of Administration or the Director or Coordinator and the Vice President of Administration's designee(s).